emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/15-vector-when-data-dont-line-up-crs.md

 `/US-Boundary-Layers/US-State-Boundaries-Census-2014` layer into R. This layer contains the boundaries of all contiguous states in the U.S. Please note that these data have been modified and reprojected from the original data downloaded from the Census website to support the learning goals of this episode.
+We only care about the x and y coordinates, not the z or m dimensions, so we will use `st_zm()` to drop the coordinates that we do not need.

 ```r